byrnedo/partu/README.md

 Very very very simple query builder for select, insert and update commands.
 Just generates sql.

-If you want to do something else, write the query by hand you degenerate!
+Supports Mysql and Postgres

 ## Usage

 ### Assumptions

 - Your ID column is the first column in the Columns list
 - You always update every field except the ID
 - You always select every field

 Implement the `Table` interface on your model type